coldn00dles/FactCheckGPT/README.md

 # ClaimGPT
 <br>
 An LLM-powered chatbot that allows users to confirm claims and fake news floating around various parts of the internet.
 BYOK(Bring your own Key) for local testing.
+This FOSS project was a part of my apprenticeship at IBM research(mentored by Dr. L V Subramaniam), made in collaboration with India Today (POC : Piyush Agarwal)

 ## Installation Steps :
  - clone the `fastapi` branch of the repository